 Coin collecting is a profitable, educational, and exciting hobby.
 Coins offer you a direct and special connection to the past.
 In addition to this, they carry historical importance and tell special stories.

 Coin collection is extremely popular.
+While pocket change is not always worth anything, some coins are worth a lot of money.
 There are hundreds of people who collect coins as a hobby.
 Apart from this, there are individuals who collect coins for investment purposes and people who collect coins of different regions to satisfy their love of geography and history.